Chimp-Stack/chimp-stack/packages/git-chimp/README.md

 `git-chimp` automates your Git commits and pull requests using AI.
 It analyzes your staged changes or commit history, then generates surprisingly coherent commit messages and PRs—so you can stop typing “fix stuff” for the fifth time today.

+> ⚠️ This is an early-stage tool!
+Features are limited, monkeys are still learning.

 ---

 ## 🧠 Features

-- 🧵 Commit message generation from your actual staged changes
+* 🧵 `git-chimp commit` – GPT-powered commit message generation from staged changes
-- 🚀 GPT-generated pull request descriptions from commit diffs
+* 🚀 `git-chimp pr` – GPT-generated pull request descriptions from commit diffs
-- ⚙️ Setup wizard to configure OpenAI and GitHub tokens
-- 🧃 Options to run in interactive or non-interactive mode
-- 🫣 Optional fallback to detect your repo from `.git/config`
+* 📝 `git-chimp changelog` – Auto-generate changelogs, with optional AI summaries
+* ⚙️ `git-chimp config` – Manage `.chimprc` settings without editing the file
+* 🧪 Supports both local and global `.chimprc` configs
+* 🐙 Integrates with GitHub for PR management

+Coming soon:

+* 🔀 Branch naming assistant (`git-chimp name` or `git-chimp branch`)
+* 🧪 Dry run support (`--dry-run`)
+* 🍿 Emoji support and improved Conventional Commit modes

 ---